wangziqi2013/wangziqi2013.github.io/_posts/2021-05-15-hippocrates.markdown

 in inefficient code, if the procedure is called for both persistent and non-persistent memory objects.
 For example, library functions cannot be fixed this way (and we often do not have access to their sources), such as memcpy() or memset(), since these functions are widely used for all types of objects.
+If primitives are inserted into these functions, then unnecessary flushes and/or fences will be executed even when they are called on non-persistent objects, degrading performance.